Looking to put some NPS best practices to use?

 Your promoters are the ones who will recommend your company to others, will be proactive, act as team players, fill out surveys, participate in your events, etc. Sending employee NPS will give you ideas on how to improve employee satisfaction and increase employee happiness.

-If you got a kick out of reading this and are on the verge of sending out NPS surveys, first, engage them at every place possible, from social media to usage of customer loyalty programs.
+That completes our roundup of the NPS best practices.
+If you got a kick out of reading this and are on the verge of sending out NPS surveys, first, engage them in every place possible, from social media to usage of customer loyalty programs.

-Ask them the all-important-” How likely are you to recommend our brand to a friend, on a scale of 0 to 10?”
-Ensure that there is space for your customers to add comments so that you can get more information which you can use to close the feedback loop for them.
+Ask them the all-important -” How likely are you to recommend our brand to a friend, on a scale of 0 to 10?”
+Ensure that there is space for your customers to add comments so that you can get more information that you can use to close the feedback loop for them.

 If you implement NPS surveys well, it has the power to completely change the way you run your business.
-It will change the way you communicate, train your employees, the way you operate and how you create experiences for your customers.
+It will change the way you communicate, train your employees, the way you operate, and create experiences for your customers.
 It has the necessary horsepower to change your company upside down in a good way.